salrashid123/gcpsamples/proxy/README.md

 >> Note:
 For some reason, http\_proxy= variable only passes through the API call via the proxy while https\_proxy covers the authentication call.
-Which means you need to set both environment variables.
+Which means you need to set both environment variables (this maybe a bug)

 # JAVA [google-cloud-java](https://github.com/GoogleCloudPlatform/google-cloud-python)

-For java, you generally would need to set an Authenticator to handle proxy negotiations.
+For java, you generally would need to set an [Authenticator](https://docs.oracle.com/javase/7/docs/api/java/net/Authenticator.html) to handle proxy negotiations.
 However, with googleapis and with google cloud client library, you need to override some values

 - [https://github.com/GoogleCloudPlatform/google-cloud-java#using-a-proxy](https://github.com/GoogleCloudPlatform/google-cloud-java#using-a-proxy)

 ## HTTP

-For HTTP, the ApacheHttpTransport() provides an override mechanism to set custom headers which you can use later.
+For HTTP, the [ApacheHttpTransport()](https://developers.google.com/api-client-library/java/google-http-java-client/reference/1.20.0/com/google/api/client/http/apache/ApacheHttpTransport) provides an override mechanism to set custom headers which you can use later.
 What this allows users to do is to set custom Proxy-Authorization:  or even Basic.

 The following shows overrides the transport